 Known as ‘Paan Ka Patha’ in Hindi, Tamalapaaku in Telugu, Vethalapaaku in Tamil, Vattla in Malayalam, these leaves are not as bad as you imagined.
 Betel leaves come with several curative health benefits as they are loaded with vitamins like Vitamin C, thiamine, niacin, riboflavin, carotene and a great source of calcium.

-The Top 5 Benefits of Betel Leaf:
+Health Benefits of Betel Leaf:

 Ever wondered why chew on betel leaf after a good meal?
 It is recommended because of its carminative, intestinal, anti-flatulent and for those properties that help in protecting the gut.
 Betel leaves increase metabolism triggering circulation and stimulating the intestines to absorb vital vitamins and nutrients.

 Betel leaf widely helps in treating issues related to cough and cold.
 It is an excellent cure for those suffering from chest, lung congestion and asthma.
 Apply some mustard oil on the leaf, warm it and place it on the chest to cure congestion.
 You can also boil few leaves in water, add cardamom, cloves and cinnamon in two cups of water.
-Reduce it to 1 cup and consume this concoction two to three times a day for an excellent relief from congestion and breathing issues.
+Reduce it to 1 cup and consume this concoction two to three times a day for excellent relief from congestion and breathing issues.

 Betel leaves have amazing antiseptic properties as they are rich in polyphenols especially chavicol offering dual protection from germs.
 It is also used extensively in treating arthritis and orchitis.

-It’s amazing anti-fungal properties provide instant relief from fungal infections.
+Its amazing anti-fungal properties provide instant relief from fungal infections.
 Applying the paste of betel leaves kills fungal infection in the affected region.